FredHutch/GDSCNsoilsites/www/about.md

-# About the Project
+# About the BioDIGS Project

 One critical aspect of an undergraduate STEM education is hands-on research.
 Undergraduate research experiences enhance what students learn in the classroom as well as increase a student's interest in pursuing STEM careers ^1.
 It can also lead to improved scientific reasoning and increased academic performance overall ^2.
 However, many students at underresourced institutions like community colleges, Historically Black Colleges and Universities (HBCUs), tribal colleges and universities, and Hispanic-serving institutions have limited access to research opportunities compared to their cohorts at larger four-year colleges and R1 institutions.
 These students are also more likely to belong to groups that are already under-represented in STEM disciplines, particularly genomics and data science ^3 ^4.

-This project aims to be at the intersection of genomics, data science, cloud computing, and education.
+The BioDIGS (BioDiversity and Informatics for Genomics Scholars) Project aims to be at the intersection of genomics, data science, cloud computing, and education.

 ## What is genomics?